 3. Remove ALL “high-risk” and “delete” privileges

 If you expect the inactive identity or group to resume some level of activity on resources in the near future, you can revoke (or what we like to refer to as “right size”) all “delete” privileges from inactive identities, further mitigating the risk of an identity misusing a high-risk privilege down the road, wreaking havoc on your environment in the process.

-Here is a sample table of “Delete” actions in an Amazon
+Here is a sample table of “Delete” actions in AWS:

 4. Reduce the scope of your environment

 Lastly, you’ll want to consider downsizing the scope of resources to which these identities have access.
 For example, maybe you have an inactive human identity whose privileges you don’t necessarily want to revoke.
 As a safeguard you limit the type of resources (e.g. non-critical) on which they can perform a set of “delete” actions.